 There is safety in numbers.
-When you have the chance, take somebody with you on an errand.
+When you have the chance, take somebody with you.
 If possible try and stay in groups of 3 or more.

-Your body language should be strong with a good walking pace with your head and eyes up.
+Your body language should be strong and with a good walking pace.
+Keep your head and eyes up.
 Make eye contact with people who approch you and those that loiter in your environment.

 When passing somebody make sure there is space, and that you create your own walking lane.
-If you pass somebody and you are concerned, its OK to look back over your shoulder.
+If you pass somebody and feel concerned, it is OK to look back over your shoulder.

 Understand intrusive conversations and pay attention to the personal information you are sharing with others, even if they are a familiar face.

-Set ground rules at home, work, and campus for friends, guests and workers that enter your inner circle.
+Set ground rules at home, work, and campus for friends, guests and others that enter your inner circle.

-Confide in your family and friends about a person in your life whose actions are concerning, especially if you keep telling yourself “It’s nothing, it will be OK.”
+Confide in your family and friends about a person in your life whose actions are concerning, especially if you keep getting a nagging feeling.

 If you are concerned about the behavior of an individual, report it.
 Some examples include threatening words, intimidation, aggression, stalking, and angry outbursts.